madiabio/spreadsheet-app/README.md

 ### Important Dates
 - Solution Start Date -> 01-Sep-2024
 - Partnership Start Date ->  17-Oct-2024
-- Commit Date -> 20-Oct-2024
+- Commit Date -> 29-Oct-2024

 # Comments to Evaluators:
 ``
-At this stage, the Spreadsheet functionality has been implemented, though no GUI exists and also no methods for handling values of cells exist when the value relies on formulas.
-There was an issue with submission and we had to submit the branch.
-Submitting main was timing out.
+There are no comments for evaluators at this time.
+For GUI related questions, see the GUI homepage for information.
 ``

 # Assignment Specific Topics:

-### Parnerhsip Contributions
+### Partnership Contributions
 ``
-All work was done via pair programming
+All work was done via pair programming.
+We each took turns implementing code while the other took on a passenger style role and helped make comments and provide support to one another.
+There was a branch made, detailed below created by Sadie Bowen to try to mitigate issues that arose when the starter code files were created by Madi.
+This consisted simply of re-adding the files.
 ``

 ### Branching
 ``
-Detail any branches that were made so that each partner could wokr on seperate functionality.
-Describe merge process and any challenges.
-Mkae sure to list commit numbers.``
+A branch was made for the PS7 re-adding of starer code.
+This was not done for separating work purposes, it was done because when on Madi's computer the files were not adding correctly.
+We made a branch so that we could re-add the starter code to create a safe environment away from the README's we had already created.
+The branch was promptly re-merged back into the PS7 branch.
+``

 ### Time Management Skill Paragraph (PS6):
 ``